 Cottage of Boris Vladimirovich of Russia, Art Nouveau villa in Pushkin, Russia

-The villa was built in 1896 to 1897 for Grand Duke Boris Vladimirovich by British architects Sherborn and Scott, who implemented English Gothic forms.
-After the Russian Revolution, the estate became the residence of the People's Commissariat for Education and later housed the All-Union Institute of Plant Industry.
+The villa was built between 1896 and 1897 for Grand Duke Boris Vladimirovich by the British architects Sherborn and Scott.
+After the Russian Revolution, the property was repurposed, first as a seat of the People's Commissariat for Education and then as the home of the All-Union Institute of Plant Industry.

 The community of curious travelers